 - Trigger: Signed engagement letter activates document request

-- Checklist: Client receives a personalized list of required documents via email with a secure upload link
+- Checklist: Client receives a personalized list of required documents with a secure upload link

-- Portal: Documents upload to a structured folder in Google Drive, Dropbox, or your practice management system
+- Portal: Documents upload to a structured folder in Google Drive, Dropbox, or your practice management tool

 - Reminders: Day 2, Day 5, and Day 10 reminders auto-send for missing items only

-- Completion: When all items are received, the team gets notified and the next workflow phase begins
+- Completion: When all items arrive, the team gets notified and the next phase begins

-Taxvisory implemented this exact flow for 300 clients.
-The result: 80% less time spent chasing documents.
-During tax season, that translated to weekends off for the first time in years.
-If document collection is a major bottleneck in your practice, our step-by-step guide on how to automate document collection covers the full workflow.
+Taxvisory implemented this exact flow for 300 clients, cutting document chasing time by 80%.
+During tax season, that meant weekends off for the first time in years.
+For a deeper dive, see our how to automate document collection guide.

-According to Gartner’s 2023 Data Quality report, poor data quality costs organizations an average of $12.9 million per year.
-Automated document collection doesn’t just save time.
-It improves data quality because clients upload directly instead of emailing files that get manually sorted and renamed.
+Per Gartner’s 2023 Data Quality report, poor data quality costs organizations an average of $12.9 million per year.
+Automated document collection doesn’t just save time, it improves data quality because clients upload directly instead of emailing files that get manually sorted and renamed.

 How do I get started with intake automation this week?

-You don’t need to automate everything at once.
-Start with the highest-impact piece: the instant response to new inquiries.
-That single automation, form submission triggers immediate email with next steps, captures the 100x conversion advantage from the HBR/Drift research.
+Start with the single highest-impact piece: the instant response to new inquiries.
+One automation, form submission triggers immediate email with next steps, captures the 100x conversion advantage from HBR/Drift research.
+You can ship it in one week with Typeform, Zapier, and your existing email tool.
+Don’t try to automate everything at once.

 Here’s your first-week plan:

-- Day 3: Set up your intake form in Typeform or Jotform with qualification questions
+- Day 3: Build your intake form in Typeform or Jotform with qualification questions

 - Day 4: Connect the form to your CRM using Make or Zapier